 promises further insights into this popular model organism

 for studying eukaryotic cell biology.

-Article (from the September 2006 issue of PLoS Biology)
+Article (from the September 2006 issue of PLoS Biology) (no longer available)

 Important Step Toward RNA-Based Cancer Drug